-You can use Form 140A to file for 2012 if all of the following apply to you.
+You can use Form 140A to file for 2014 if all of the following apply to you.

-- You (and your spouse if married filing a joint return) are full year residents of Arizona. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - You are not making any adjustments to income. - You do not itemize deductions. - The only tax credits you will claim are:

-The family income tax credit,

-The property tax credit,

-The credit for increased excise taxes,
+- You (and your spouse if married filing a joint return) are full year residents of Arizona. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - You are a calendar year filer. - You are not making any adjustments to income. - You do not itemize deductions. - The only tax credits you will claim are: The family income tax credit The property tax credit The credit for increased excise taxes - You are not claiming estimated tax payments.